ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 need a well defined `CodecID` so that all developers supporting Matroska will use the same `CodecID`.

-Because the list of codec is extensive and will grow in the future, Matroska Players are not expected to be able to handle all the possible codec defined in this document.
+Because the list of codecs is extensive and will grow in the future, Matroska Players are not expected to be able to handle all the possible codecs defined in this document.
-There is also no minimal set of codec that a Matroska Player should be capable of decoding.
+There is also no minimal set of codecs that a Matroska Player should be capable of decoding.
 When a Matroska Player encounters a `TrackEntry` with a `CodecID` it cannot handle, it should discard the data related to this track.